After your baby is born, for women with type 1 diabetes

 After birth, your baby will be examined by a paediatrician, obstetrician or midwife.

-If your blood glucose levels have been stable during your pregnancy and the birth, and your baby has no problems, your baby will probably go with you to your hospital room.
+If your blood glucose levels have been stable during your pregnancy and the birth, and your baby has no problems, your baby will go with you to your hospital room, where skin-to-skin contact and breastfeeding is encouraged.

 Skin-to-skin contact between you and your baby will be encouraged at birth because it will help you to develop a close bond with your baby.
 It also allows your baby to suckle and helps keep their temperature more stable.
-Ask your midwife about skin-to-skin contact if your baby is in Special Care Nursery after birth.
+Ask your midwife about skin-to-skin contact if you and your baby need to be separated.

 Your baby’s blood glucose level

-If your baby’s blood glucose level is low (less than 2.0-2.5mmol/L), they may need to have supplementary feeds or some glucose.
+If your baby’s blood glucose level is low (less than 2.6mmol/L), they may need to have supplementary feeds or some glucose.
 Talk to your midwife about using your breast milk for supplementary feeding.

 Taking a new baby home is incredibly exciting, but it can also be a stressful time.